Man and Wolf: Production and release

 "Man and Wolf" ran in Captain America from issue #402 (cover dated July 1992) to #408 (October 1992).
 It was written by Mark Gruenwald and drawn by Rik Levins.
 A trade paperback collecting the storyline was published by Marvel on January 19, 2011.

 The storyline features multiple cameos by Marvel characters, such as Wolverine and Cable; it was a common publishing strategy to include characters from more popular books, such as X-Force and X-Men, in titles like Captain America that had lower sales.
 The conclusion to "Man and Wolf", which sees Captain America fight his doppelganger, ties the story into the 1992 crossover series The Infinity War.

 Reception and legacy

 Chris Sims of Comics Alliance described "Man and Wolf" as the "most famous oddity of Gruenwald's tenure" on Captain America and noted its reputation as "one of the most bizarre moments of the core Marvel Universe", but commended it as a "highly enjoyable, insanely over-the-top story".

-Capwolf has appeared in various spin-off and licensed media, including as a skin in the 2020 video game Marvel's Avengers and as a Funko Pop.
+Capwolf has appeared in various spin-off and licensed media, including as a skin in the video games Marvel's Avengers and Marvel Rivals, and as a Funko Pop.
 Capwolf & The Howling Commandos, a limited series written by Stephanie Phillips and drawn by Carlos Magno, was published by Marvel in 2023.
 A 2022 storyline in Captain America: Symbol of Truth in which Joaquin Torres (Falcon) is transformed into a life-sized bird was noted by critics as reminiscent of "Man and Wolf".